maxwell-z-piper/CRD_DAP/LOCAL_SETUP.md

 # Local installation on Max's Mac

-This repository bundle was generated in ChatGPT's sandbox and cannot be written directly into the host Mac filesystem.
 After downloading/extracting the bundle, place the folder at:

 ```text
 /Users/maxpiper/CRD_DAP